 TIP: The insulated jacket probably will not be needed while you are hiking.
 However, you will likely want it to put on during rest breaks to prevent from getting cold when you are not moving (note: put the insulated OVER your waterproof jacket so you do not have to keep removing and putting on your waterproof jacket).

-TIP: You will likely not need to wear the hiking pants, waterproof pants and fleece pants all at the same time.
-We suggest wearing the hiking pants and waterproof pants, while carrying the fleece pants in your day pack just in case.
+TIP: You will likely not need to wear the long underwear, hiking pants, waterproof pants, and fleece pants all at the same time.
+We suggest wearing the long underwear, hiking pants, and waterproof pants, while carrying the fleece pants in your day pack just in case.

 On the feet:

-TIP: Do not lace your boots up too tight as that may actually make your feet colder by cutting off circulation.
+TIP: Do not lace your boots or shoes up too tight as that may actually make your feet colder by cutting off circulation.

 TIP: If you choose not to wear gaiters, you will probably need to empty gravel from your boots several times during the descent.